w3f/Grants-Program/applications/Standard_Protocol.md

 ## Unit tests

 Standard protocol applies test driven development(TDD) on building runtime modules for the grant.
-Here are unit tests that will be tested along the development.
+Here are unit tests that will be done along the development.

 ## Oracle